quimbp/cosmo/README.md

 ```
 $ $COSMO/bin/lagrangian --help
 ```
-for the list of options to run the model.
+to obtain the list of options for running the model.
+A detailed User Documentation will be upload shortly.

 ## Python utilities